espocrm/documentation/docs/extensions/voip-integration/customization.md

 }
 ```

-Please make sure that your JSON data is correct after changes.
+Make sure that your JSON data is correct after changes.
 To take effect, clear a system cache (Administration > Clear Cache) and reload a page in your browser.

 ## Adding a call name to a call popup

-To display a Call name field in a call popup, please create/modify the file `custom/Espo/Custom/Resources/metadata/app/popupNotifications.json` with the code:
+To display a Call name field in a call popup, create/modify the file `custom/Espo/Custom/Resources/metadata/app/popupNotifications.json` with the code:

 ```
 {